 - Represent their group with dignity and pride

 - Treat their fellow athletes and coaches with respect

 - Become active members of the Charlottesville community

 - Contribute to our team approach to long term/goal-oriented training

 We recognize that running is a very individual sport.
-However, we are interested in athletes who feel they would benefit by training with a team, who would like to have the social support they found in college without some of the restrictions.
+However, we are interested in athletes who feel they would benefit by training with a team, who would like to have the social support they found in college.
 We also want our group to provide a positive face for the sport, and expect that our athletes represent their group in such a manner.
 We also encourage that they contribute to the Charlottesville community through volunteer service projects (for instance, the Rivanna Trail Foundation and Charlottesville Women’s 4-Miler) as well as by helping out at local races.
 So, if you’re interested in running after college, want to train with a team, and be an integral, respectful part of a running community as well as the broader community of Charlottesville, we’d love to hear from you.

 We will do everything we can to provide you (our athletes) with an environment in which you can live and train to your maximal potential.
 This includes free coaching and organized workouts, which we can provide for everyone, as well as part time employment opportunities.
 Please see “What you Receive” for more on funding and other RMR perks.